swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 The identifier specifies the name to be exposed to Objective-C for the entity that the `objc` attribute applies to.
-You can use this argument to name classes, enumerations, enumeration cases, protocols, methods, getters, setters, and initializers.
+You can use this argument to name global functions, classes, enumerations, enumeration cases, protocols, methods, getters, setters, and initializers.
 If you specify the Objective-C name for a class, protocol, or enumeration,